amandeepsingh-art/my-project/README.md

 this is my first github project
 <br>
-I am working on my github project
+I am working on my github project and completing it